 Published by EDNET.ae, this video details the key elements of the 2017 study

-BMI Media, in partnership with DIAC, have released the findings of an in-depth market research study titled, ‘Transnational Student Mobility and Future Employment Trends in 2017’, an essential component of the inaugural UAE International Education Week.
+International education services firm BMI Media, in partnership with Dubai International Academic City, have released the findings of an in-depth market research study titled, ‘Transnational Student Mobility and Future Employment Trends in 2017’, an essential component of the inaugural UAE International Education Week.

 Most notably, quality of education and likelihood of later employment were the two key reasons for a student to travel for an education and consequently the reasons for choosing a particular country.

 Many of those who travel for an education do so because of limited options in their home country; employers local to them therefore place great value on international qualifications, a distinct motivator for the travelling student.
 It was also noted that, especially in relation to employment, students will view their education as an investment, with international experience valued both during and following the conclusion of courses.
 Indeed, 69% of respondents suggested their preference would be to stay in their country of study for at least the medium term.

 Work experience a key motivator for international students when choosing a study abroad destination